PhenomicAI/bascvi/src/ml_benchmarking/README.md

 ## Key Steps

 Ensure your system has enough memory for the dataloader arguments you pass.
-If you encounter a killed process, a good first step is to lower block_size and/or decrease num_workers.
+If you encounter a killed process, a good first step is to lower block_size (the number of cells loaded into memory at once) and/or decrease num_workers (the number of parallel workers).

-## Trainers

-Trainers

 ## Models

-Are based off the ScVI arcitecture.

-Key adjustments are detailed in our paper.
+BAscVI is based off the ScVI arcitecture, with some key adjustments detailed in our paper.

-The standard ScVI models is contained in xxx

-Our modified Batch-Adversarial ScVI model is in bascvi.py
+The standard ScVI models is contained in `ml_benchmarking/bascvi/model/scvi.py`.
+Our modified Batch-Adversarial ScVI model is in `ml_benchmarking/bascvi/model/bascvi.py`.

 ## Checkpoints